Quill-ToDo/Quill-Todo/CONTRIBUTING.md

 ### Testing

+#### Debugging

+To debug using VS Code, use the "Debug FE Firefox" Run and Debug Profile.

 #### Front-end Testing

 The test files are stored near the code they test, for most components, in [quill-fe/src/components/__tests__/](./quill-fe/src/components/__tests__/).